jlink/fakegpt/README.md

 ## Configuration of Answers

-The answering logic resides in file [answers.js](./public/answers.js).
-You can modify the answers to your own needs.
+The answering logic resides in file [answering.js](./public/answering.js) whereas the actual answer texts are in [answers.js](./public/answers.js).
+You can either just modify the answer texts according to your own needs or change the whole answering mechanism.

-The simplest way is to modify the `const answers` object that can have multiple properties.
+The simplest way is to modify the `const myAnswers` object in file [answering.js](./public/answering.js);
+it can have multiple properties.

 Therein, a property _key_ can represent either
 - a regular expression within square brackets `[...]`